quiptime/block_sac/README.txt

-// $Id: README.txt, block_sac, v 1.0 2009/07/19 19:07:14 quiptime Exp $
+// $Id: README.txt, block_sac, v 1.1 2010/04/16 16:27:44 quiptime Exp $
 ======================================================================================

-This module add an Save and continue button to the block configuration forms.
+The Block save and continue module add an "Cancel" and an "Save block and continue" button to the block configuration forms.

 Requirements
 --------------------------------------------------------------------------------------